dlt-hub/dlt-dbt-hubspot/README.md

-# Hubspot dbt package
+# Hubspot dlt-dbt-generator package
-This HubSpot dbt package was created using the dlt-dbt-generator for demonstration purposes.
-The dlt-dbt-generator is a tool designed to model data loaded from your dlt pipeline.
+This package uses a dlt-dbt-generator to model data that is loaded from your dlt pipeline.

-To use this dbt package, you need to install the dlt-dbt-generator and ensure you have a valid license.
-The package constructs dimensional models that facilitate analytics by providing insights into user behavior and event interactions.
-It also offers customization options, allowing you to tailor the models to meet specific analytical requirements.

 ## In a nutshell